Modine Manufacturing (NYSE:MOD) Updates FY 2022 Earnings Guidance

-Modine Manufacturing (NYSE:MOD) updated its FY 2022 earnings guidance on Tuesday.
-The company provided earnings per share guidance of $- for the period.
+Modine Manufacturing (NYSE:MOD) issued an update on its FY 2022 earnings guidance on Tuesday morning.
+The company provided EPS guidance of $- for the period.
 The company issued revenue guidance of $2.03 billion-2.13 billion, compared to the consensus revenue estimate of $1.92 billion.

-Separately, Zacks Investment Research raised Modine Manufacturing from a hold rating to a buy rating and set a $18.00 price target for the company in a research report on Tuesday, June 1st.
+Separately, Zacks Investment Research raised Modine Manufacturing from a hold rating to a buy rating and set a $18.00 target price on the stock in a research report on Tuesday, June 1st.

 Modine Manufacturing Company Profile